secwest/RobustRust/TurbofishAndAssociatedTypes.md

 ```

 The `Iterator` trait has an associated type `Item`, which represents the type of elements the iterator will yield.
-The `next` method is used to get the next element from the iterator, returning an `Option&lt;Self::Item>`.
+The `next` method is used to get the next element from the iterator, returning an `Option<Self::Item>`.
 When there are no more elements, `next` returns `None`.

 #### Implementing the Iterator Trait